-Consumer Credit Cards
+Penalty APR on Consumer Credit Cards

-The only time the penalty (or default) APR can be applied to your entire balance (existing debts and future transactions) is if you become 60 days delinquent in making a minimum payment.
+- The only time the penalty (or default) APR can be applied to your entire balance (existing debts and future transactions) is if you become 60 days delinquent in making a minimum payment.

 You can protect yourself from the cost and credit score damage associated with missed payments by arranging for your minimum payment to be automatically deducted from a checking account each month.
-This arrangement is called ACH or Automatic Bill Pay.
+This arrangement is called ACH or automatic bill pay.

-Additionally, if you receive notice that the Penalty APR will apply to future transactions in 45 days and you feel the rate is too high (most likely it will be), we recommend that you stop using that card to make any new purchases.
-This way you can pay down your existing balance at your own pace and at your regular APR, without worrying about being charged an unmanageable Penalty APR for new purchases.
+Additionally, if you receive notice that the penalty APR will apply to future transactions in 45 days and you feel the rate is too high (most likely it will be), we recommend that you stop using that card to make any new purchases.
+This way, you can pay down your existing balance at your own pace and at your regular APR, without worrying about being charged an unmanageable penalty APR for new purchases.

-Business Credit Cards
+Penalty APR on Business Credit Cards

-Given that small business credit cards are not covered by the CARD Act, they are not protected by the rule that a cardholder must be at least 60 days delinquent for the penalty APR to apply to existing balances.
+- Small business credit cards are not covered by the CARD Act, so they are not protected by the rule that a cardholder must be at least 60 days delinquent for the penalty APR to apply to existing balances.